bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct Peak Edge trading enclave.md

 ---

 __NOTOC__
 A large trading enclave in [[Therunin]] arranged with the Axou nation and Imperial servants.
 Allows trade with Axou, for exotic herbs and resources.
-Counts as a single [[Commission]].
+Counts as a single Commission.
 Self funded.''Imperial Wayleave by Selenius''
 ## Overview
 * Passed.
 ## Date